Introduction: Build Your Own Adirondack Chair Plans

 The upper rail supports the uprights of the back in a gentle curve.
 You will need 1 x 4 1/4 x 23 1/4" for the top back rail.
 Use the set square to draw the ends, choosing a section of wood without knots for strength.
 Measure halfway between the ends of the rail then draw a line marking the middle of the curve.
 Use the bendy ruler to draw a gentle curve.
 Cut out and sand.

 The original plans say to bevel the edge using a router.
-I don't have one so I used my Stanley knife and put a new sanding sheet on my trusty sander then set to work applying a bevel.
+I don't have one so I used my Stanley knife and put a new sanding sheet on my trusty sander, popped in my ear plugs, then set to work applying a bevel.
 The curved edge of the rail meets the uprights of the back at an angle of around 20 degrees so this is the sort of angle you are looking for.
 On mine the angle didn't match perfectly but the fit is fine.

 Step 6: The Back - Bottom Back Rail